-The pelvic floor muscle, also named puboccoccygeus muscle and PC muscle, are found in both sexes and stretch from the pubic bone to the coccyx or tail bone.
+The pelvic floor muscles, also called the puboccoccygeus muscle and PC muscle, are found in both sexes and stretch from the pubic bone to the coccyx or tailbone.
 They form the floor of the pelvic cavity and support the pelvic organs.
-Dr. Arnold Kegel was a gynecologist who invented the Kegel Perineometer used to measure vaginal pressure and invented the exercises to strengthen the pelvic floor muscles by squeezing or contracting and relaxing such muscles.
+Dr. Arnold Kegel was a gynecologist who invented the Kegel Perineometer used to measure vaginal pressure and invented kegel exercises for women to strengthen these muscles by squeezing or contracting and relaxing them.

-Kegel exercises are a vital part of the reproductive health of women.
-Besides improving the overall sexual experience for both women and their partners, through increased muscle tone and lubrication, Kegel exercises help avoid urinary stress incontinence, constipation, pelvic organ prolapse, genital prolapse (uterine, bowel or bladder prolapse, sexual penetration pain, and other sexual dysfunctions.
-Nonetheless, most women are never advised to exercise their pelvic floor muscles and to prepare them for pregnancy, childbirth, and everyday use and stress.
+Kegels are a vital part women’s reproductive health.
+Besides improving the overall sexual experience for both women and their partners, through increased muscle tone and lubrication, Kegel exercises help avoid urinary stress incontinence, constipation, pelvic organ prolapse, genital prolapse, uterine, bowel or bladder prolapse, sexual penetration pain, and other sexual dysfunctions.

-According to Dr. Laura Berman, sexual therapist, reduced estrogen levels can compromise the health of the tissue and the muscle tone of the pelvic area.
-Therefore, menopause can lead to weakened pelvic floor muscles.
-Moreover, strenuous activities such as straining on the toilet, a chronic cough, and even being overweight can weaken the pelvic floor muscles.
-Additionally, inappropriate exercising such as abdominal crunches, running, and jumping can put pressure in the pelvic floor muscles causing them to weaken over time.
-Vaginal and cesarean deliveries can significantly damage the pelvic floor muscles.
+Many things can weaken pelvic floor muscles including reduced estrogen levels, menopause and childbirth.
+Other surprising things like straining on the toilet, a chronic cough, and even being overweight can weaken the pelvic floor muscles.
+Even using poor form with exercises such as abdominal crunches, running, and jumping can put pressure in the pelvic floor muscles causing them to weaken over time.